boukew99/scratch_animator/README.md

 ## Contributing
-Leave a Issue if there is one.
+Leave a issue in [Issues](https://github.com/boukew99/scratch_animater/issues/new) if there is one.
 Small additions are prefered.